-I stopped briefly on the ridge-top road to take this picture.
-It would have been better had my headlights not been on, but it still shows the interesting moon and the thick white mist on the Kings River.
+I stopped briefly on the ridge road to take this picture.
+It would have been better had my headlights been off, but it still shows the interesting moon and the thick white mist on the Kings River.

 Just took this photo from the county road on the ridge looking towards the Kings River and Berryville beyond.